 - Resources have been created to assist programs to increase adults’ digital literacy.
 LINCS also hosts a Learner Center in English and en Español to connect adult learners to high-quality, online learning opportunities.

 - Who’s Online Where (WOW) Index helps programs and state leaders assess the existing availability of digital access resources and plan expansion of digital learning efforts by identifying sources of community estimates of household internet use and broadband access.

 Advancing Research and Evidence

 - The National Academies of Science released the 2012 report, Improving Adult Literacy Instruction: Options for Practice and Research.
-This report, funded by OVAE, was followed with practitioner-friendly products that explore the findings and implications for classroom instruction.
+This report, funded by OCTAE, was followed with practitioner-friendly products that explore the findings and implications for classroom instruction.